Zakhar May: Biography

 Zahar Borisovich May was born in Kharkiv, USSR, Ukrainian Soviet Socialist Republic in 1969.
-He wrote his first song "Holodilnik pust" ("Empty refrigerator") in 1987, during freshman year in the University of Tartu.
+He wrote his first song "Holodilnik pust" ("Empty refrigerator") in 1987, during first year in the University of Tartu.
 In 1988 his family moved to the United States where he continued to make music and worked as a programmer.
 Three of his albums, ...i nikogo drugogo (1995), Zavtrak na trave (2000) and Zolotoy pizdy volos (2002), were recorded here.
 From 2002 to 2012, he lived in Russia and played with St. Petersburg group Shiva, along with Sergey Chigrakov from Chizh & Co, Andrey Vasilyev from Raznyie Lyudi and Igor Dotsenko and Pavel Borisov from DDT.
 Before moving back to the United States, where he is a citizen, he participated in numerous protests against the 2011 Russian legislative election results.